Phunky/scrape-channel-listings/README.md

-# TV Channel Listings Scraper
+# IPTV Channel Scraper

-A TypeScript-based tool for scraping TV channel listings from various providers:
+A TypeScript library for scraping TV channel listings from various providers:
 - DIRECTV
 - DISH Network
 - Sky UK
 - Virgin Media

+This project started as a proof-of-concept for scraping TV channel listings from various providers.
+The codebase has been significantly improved with the assistance of Cursor AI

 ## Features